 “Well boys and girls”, he said, glancing at Molly and me, “That’s no hillbilly singing.
 That’s the queen of the Grand Ole Opry, Patsy Cline.”

-“Good to know Jack”, though it didn’t sound like she felt it was good to know.
+“Good to know Jack”, her mom said, though it didn’t sound like she felt it was good to know.
 “The kids can make their minds up for themselves.”

-I remembered my mom and dad talking about hillbillies too, and making fun of them, pretending they were hillbillies, saying words in a funny way.
-But the song on the radio sounded like something my dad would like to sing.
+I remembered mom and dad talking about hillbillies too, and making fun of them, they pretended THEY were hillbillies, saying words in a funny way.
+But the song on the radio sounded like something dad would like to sing.

 I go out walkin’ after midnight